Wizard Structure: The Construction Page Group

 On this page, you can manage the chart's SeriesCollection, by adding, cloning or removing its series items.

-For all your series to be properly displayed, it is critical that their view types are compatible with the first visible series in the collection, which determines your chart's type.
+For all series to be properly displayed, their view types must be compatible with the first visible series in the collection, which determines the chart type.

 Furthermore, each series should have an appropriately defined argument and value scale types.

-As with view types, use care with series scale types compatibility: argument and values scale types should be identical for all visible series.
+As with view types, ensure series scale type compatibility: argument and value scale types should be identical for all visible series.